-As specified in the Faculty Handbook (pp. 43-44) faculty members are expected to provide evidence of their performance in three categories: Teaching, Scholarship, and Service.
-Expectations are for "excellent teaching and a concern for improving the quality of their teaching," "competence and continued growth in professional activity," and "substantial and sustained service."
+Pacific Lutheran University's Faculty Handbook specifies that faculty members are expected to provide evidence of performance in three categories: Teaching, Scholarship, and Service.
+Expectations are for "excellent teaching and a concern for improving the quality of their teaching"; "competence and continued growth in professional activity"; and "substantial and sustained service."

-The SOAC Professional Standards Document affirms the following:
+The College of Professional Studies Professional Standards Document affirms the following:

-- SOAC faculty members' professional work encompasses substantial diversity in teaching, scholarship and service.
-It spans [a.] conventional scholarly activities (i.e., scholarly writing and publishing); [b.] professional training and education, including studio instruction and co-curricular activities as sites for professional education; [c.] formal contributions to the faculty member's profession (e.g., formal commentary on, and assessment of, journalistic/educational organizations; adjudication of peers); and [d.] creative performance and artistic presentations. - Particularly in view of the diversity of activities that constitute scholarship in SOAC, this statement recognizes that different models of peer review underlie the production and evaluation of scholarly work. - Each department and/or program in SOAC should supplement this statement of general principles with its own explanation of teaching, service, and scholarly process, products, and models of peer review that are relevant to the scholarly activities within that department/program.
+• The College of Professional Studies faculty members' professional work encompasses substantial diversity in teaching, scholarship and service.
+It spans [a.] conventional scholarly activities (i.e., scholarly writing and publishing); [b.] professional training and education, including studio instruction and co-curricular activities as sites for professional education; [c.] formal contributions to the faculty member's profession (e.g., formal commentary on, and assessment of, journalistic/educational organizations; adjudication of peers); and [d.] creative performance and artistic presentations.

+• Particularly in view of the diversity of activities that constitute scholarship in the College of Professional Studies, this statement recognizes that different models of peer review underlie the production and evaluation of scholarly work.

+• Each school, department and/or program in the College of Professional Studies should supplement this statement of general principles with its own explanation of teaching, service, and scholarly process, products, and models of peer review that are relevant to the scholarly activities within that department/program.
 Such supplemental documents should assist both the faculty member and those engaged in the faculty member's peer review.
 These documents should serve as guidance, and not be construed as narrowly prescriptive.
 They should offer examples of the kinds of evidence upon which a faculty member could draw to document the creative and intellectual process that results in particular scholarship products.
 They should assist faculty members to develop a clear and accessible case about the depth, range, and quality of their scholarship, teaching, and service.

-The Department of Theatre and Dance referenced two leading disciplinary sources to guide this document: the National Association of Schools of Theatre (NAST) Handbook 2017-18 and "Scholarship for the Discipline of Theatre: an Association for Theatre in Higher (ATHE) Education White Paper."
+The Department of Theatre and Dance referenced two leading disciplinary sources to guide this document: the National Association of Schools of Theatre (NAST) Handbook 2021-22 and "Scholarship for the Discipline of Theatre: an Association for Theatre in Higher (ATHE) Education White Paper."